dustinpfister/blog_posts/_posts/linux-bashrc-aliases.md

 layout: post
 categories: linux
 id: 751
-updated: 2020-11-30 14:31:06
+updated: 2020-11-30 14:32:23
-version: 1.5
+version: 1.6
 ---

 In the home folder of most Linux systems that use bash as the command shell there should be a hidden file called .bashrc.
 This file will be called each time I start a new terminal window, so it is a good place to do things like set what the format of the bash command prompt should be.
-However there are many other things that I can do with the script, and one such thing that is pretty helpful is setting up some aliases for commands.
+However there are many other things that I can do with the script, and one such thing that is pretty helpful is setting up some [bash aliases](https://opensource.com/article/19/7/bash-aliases) for commands.

 <!-- more -->